Harvest of Shame: Summary

-The opening is voiced over footage of migrant workers, including a number of African-Americans, being recruited:
+The opening is voiced over footage of migrant workers, including a number of African Americans, being recruited:

 This scene is not taking place in the Congo.
 It has nothing to do with Johannesburg or Cape Town.
 It is not Nyasaland or Nigeria.
 This is Florida.
 These are citizens of the United States, 1960.
 This is a shape-up for migrant workers.
 The hawkers are chanting the going piece rate at the various fields.
 This is the way the humans who harvest the food for the best-fed people in the world get hired.
 One farmer looked at this and said, "We used to own our slaves; now we just rent them."

 Murrow describes the story as an American story, which moves from Florida to New Jersey.
 Murrow calls it a 1960s Grapes of Wrath of unrepresented people, who work 136 days of the year and make $900 a year.
 Throughout the documentary are numerous interviews, conducted by David Lowe in his nine months of field reporting, of people working in the industry.

 The report starts in Florida.
 There, Mrs. Doby, the mother of nine children, describes picking strawberries and cherries.
 The children work with her except for her baby.
-Her average dinner consists of a pot of beans or corn.
+Her average dinner consists of a pot of beans, fried potatoes, or corn.
 She cannot afford milk more than once a week for her children.

 Jerome, a 9-year-old child, is taking care of his three infant sisters while his mother is at work.
 The family sleeps on a bed with a hole in it because of rats, as Jerome says.
 The mother cannot afford daycare, which costs $0.85 per day.
-After working from 6 a.m.

-to 4 p.m. she has made only $1.
+After working from 6 a.m. to 4 p.m. she has made only $1.

 The people travel on buses for thousands of miles to look for work and sometimes sleep outside during their travels.
 They often have too little food for dinner.
 The travels can take up to four days, with rides lasting about ten hours each, without stops for food or facilities.

 The story moves from Florida to North Carolina.
 A camp in Elizabeth City has one source of water for the whole camp and no sanitary facilities.
 Mrs. Brown, 37, started working in the fields when she was 8.
 She hopes to get out of the work but does not think that will happen.